 History

 Plantain is native to Europe and was brought over by European Colonists to North America in the early 1700s.
 It is now widely distributed in temperate, moist locales, along roadsides, in fields and pastures, and is commonly found in lawns and gardens.
-This plant was a prominent medicinal in the early Anglo-Saxon period where it was highly regarded.
-Plantain is mentioned in King's American Dispensatory as an analgesic for toothaches.
-Plantain has also long been regarded as an important vulnerary for irritation and inflammation of the respiratory tract, and was drunk as an infusion with the dried leaves.
+This plant was prominent in the early Anglo-Saxon period where it was highly regarded.
+Plantain is mentioned in King’s American Dispensatory.

 Function